Daily Vanity Logo

 Photo source: sangaychoden16/TikTok

-Your plastic surgeon should advise you on aftercare tips when you’re done with your double eyelid surgery in Singapore.
+Your plastic surgeon should advise you on aftercare tips when you’re done with your surgery.

 In general, doctors would advise you to keep your eyelids clean, avoid rubbing or putting pressure on your eyes, and not wear contact lenses for the first few weeks.
 Other usual aftercare tips include the ones we’ve listed below.